About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 What was the biggest problem in the White House when you were there?

-The biographer Richard Reeves asked Regan.
+The biographer Richard Reeves asked Reagan.

-Including you, yep, especially me.
+Yep, especially me.

-That brief exchange Tells us much about Reeves' illuminating new president Reagan and about a significant shift in elite opinion about our 40th president, long dismissed and derided by the upper reaches of the press and by denizens of the blue state bubble.
+That brief exchange tells us much about Reeves' illuminating new President Reagan and about a significant shift in elite opinion about our 40th president, long dismissed and derided by the upper reaches of the press and by denizens of the blue state bubble.

 In a way, Reeves took up Doonesbury creator Gary Trudeau's challenge and went in search of Reagan's brain.